 - As an alternative to leaving your Retirement Savings Account(s) with CERS you may take a transfer payment of your retirement savings accounts to another arrangement approved by the Revenue Commissioners for this purpose.

 If your new Employer operates within the construction and related industries you may be able to continue saving for your retirement with CERS.
 Please contact the administration for further details.

 For members with less than two years pensionable service you may not be entitled to the value of your Employer contributions.
 Please refer to your member booklet for further details.

 Can I take a refund of contributions?

-Revenue rules currently state that you can only take a refund of the value of your own personal contributions less 20% tax if you have been a member of your Employers pension arrangement for less than 2 years at your date of leaving (including transferred in service).
+Revenue rules currently state that you can only take a refund of the value of your own personal contributions less 20% tax if you have been a member of your Employers pension arrangement for less than two years at your date of leaving (including transferred in service).
 This benefit can only be paid when you leave employment.

 Can I transfer my pension out?